neuromorphs/l2race/README.md

  - Windows, linux, macOS all seem to work
  - anaconda or miniconda https://www.anaconda.com/products/individual
  - Use Python 3.7.x (for pygame 2.0, using prebuilt python wheel archive)
+ - We use pycharm for development, which includes some useful launchers to start local server, client, client to our remote model server.

 Conda is your friend!
 Make a new environment to work in l2race.
 You can install the requirements in this environment using its own pip.